Rulesets and Homebrew

 1. Compiled Datasworn JSON: pre-compiled Datasworn json files can be dropped directly in the Homebrew folder as a complete package

-2. Custom Source Folders: you can also build Datasworn packages from a mixture of Datasworn "source" YAML and Markdown files in a custom Iron Vault format
+2. Custom Source Folders: you can also build Datasworn packages from a mixture of Datasworn "source" YAML and Markdown files in a custom Iron Vault format.

 Compiled Datasworn JSON